koron/netupvim/README.md

     http://foo%40example.com:bar123456@my.proxy.url:8080

 Both `username` and `password` should be encoded as URL.
-Therefore `@` is coverted to `%40` in above example.
+Therefore `@` is converted to `%40` in above example.

 ### Update